-Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST proceed here if this step fails The MTA SHOULD send the voice service provider's SYSLOG (specified in DHCP option 7) a "provisioning complete" notification.
+Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST proceed here if this step fails in error H-MTA- 24 SYSLOG Notification If a SYSLOG server is configured and enabled as part of the Provisioning Process (Refer to step MTA-2 for DHCP Options and [13], [14] for configuration using the MEM-MIB), then the MTA MUST send the voice service provider's SYSLOG a "provisioning complete" event indicating the status of the provisioning operation.
 This notification will include the pass-fail result of the provisioning operation.
-The general format of this notification is as defined in section 5.4.3. occur after H-MTA-22 completion if SYSLOG used consider returning to H-MTA-15, repeating until it is determined to be a hard failure and then MUST continue to H-MTA-25.
-H-MTA- 25 SNMPv2C Provisioning Status Inform (optional) If commanded by DHCP 122 sub-option 6, the MTA MUST send the PROV_SNMP_ENTITY (specified in DHCP option 122 sub-option 3) a SNMPv2C Provisioning Status INFORM containing a "provisioning complete" notification.
+The general format of this notification is as defined in section 5.4.3.
+H-MTA-24 MUST occur after H-MTA- 23 completion if SYSLOG is configured.
+The MTA MAY retry this step before proceeding to H-MTA- 25.
+H-MTA- 25 SNMPv2c Provisioning Status Inform (optional) If commanded by DHCP 122 sub-option 6, the MTA MUST send the PROV_SNMP_ENTITY (specified in DHCP option 122 sub-option 3) a SNMPv2c Provisioning Status INFORM containing a "provisioning complete" notification.
 The receipt of the inform is acknowledged.
 The inform MUST contain a 'PktcMtaDevProvisioningStatus' object as defined in [2].
-NOTES: H-MTA-25 is optional.
+NOTES: 1.
+At this stage, the MTA device provisioning data is sufficient to provide any minimal services as determined by the service provider (e.g. 611).
+2. Depending on the TLV38 configuration there might be multiple SNMPv2c INFORM sent to the configured SNMP Management stations.
+H-MTA-25 is optional.
 It MAY occur after H-MTA-24 if SYSLOG is used, otherwise it MAY occur after H-MTA-23 completion Provisioning process stops; Manual interaction required.
-SNMP server MUST send response to SNMP-INFORM At this stage, the MTA device provisioning data is sufficient to provide any minimal services as determined by the service provider (e.g. 611).
-Depending on the TLV38 configuration there might be multiple SNMPv2C INFORM sent to the configured SNMP Management stations.
+SNMP server MUST send response to SNMP-INFORM